WowzaMediaSystems/wse-plugin-timeddisconnect/README.md

-# wse-plugin-moduletimeddisconnect
+# wse-plugin-timeddisconnect
-BanStreams is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows you the ability to disconnect clients after a specified amount of time.
+TimedDisconnect is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows you the ability to disconnect clients after a specified amount of time.

 ## Prerequisites